usnistgov/OSCAL/docs/prose/Profile-Semantics.md

 ### Merge (Combination)

+XXX NB wondering if we shouldn't simplify by specifying no hierarchy until later - so, not a merge, but a build XXX

 In profile resolution, a "view" is provided of *each* resource (profile or catalog) invoked by a profile, which preserves information regarding the import including the structural relations (groupings) among controls selected by it.
 Because multiple imports may trace back through several import steps, to the same catalog (such as, for example, NIST SP800-53), this means that the resolved profile will contain more than one "copy" (partial or complete) of the organization (groups) within which controls are organized.

 Note that since profiles can invoke profiles, the views of imports may be nested, as many layers deep as it takes to get back to a catalog.
 Also, because profiles may invoke controls from more than a single upstream resource (catalog or profile), views will contain multiple views, in a branching structure.
 Occasionally, views within views will point to the same source catalogs as other views (within views); this will happen both in error, and as a feature.
 In any case it will sometimes be valuable or useful information, to know not only that a control was included but *how* it was included -- its provenance of import.